-Program Prerequisites Proficiency in English, reading, and mathematics on the assessment or successful completion of recommended classes.
+Proficiency in English, reading, and mathematics on the assessment or successful completion of recommended classes.
 See course descriptions for specific course requirements.

-Certificate Requirements Credit Hours

-College Requirements English 101, English Composition English 102, English Composition, or

-English 101, English Composition 3

-English 102, English Composition, or

-English 103, Technical Writing 3

-Support Courses Group 1a, 1b or 1c Electives 8 or 9
+Certificate Requirements Credit Hours College Requirements English 101, English Composition.
+English 102, English Composition, or English 103, Technical Writing.
+3 Support Courses Group 1a, 1b or 1c Electives discipline.
+Group III Electives Courses must be taken in more than one academic discipline.
+8 or 9